ATLAS: A Multi-LLM Training Framework for EvoDPO with Adaptive Reference Evolution: Proposed Methods

 Given a policy $\pi$, let $\mathrm{Score}(x,\pi)$ denote the task-specific evaluation score used by the inspector on prompt $x$.
 We define the inspector score as the subset average

 The inspector uses the score difference relative to the current reference:

 \paragraph{Reference-improvement operator.} In practice, we approximate the ideal reference-improvement operator by optimizing over a finite candidate set $\mathcal{C}_k \subset \Pi$.
-At phase $k$, we construct $\mathcal{C}_k$ from (i) a small number of intermediate checkpoints of the developing agent collected during the phase, and (ii) candidate policies produced under the exploration and guidance from the Fine-Tuning Strategist.
+At phase $k$, we construct $\mathcal{C}_k$ from (i) a small number of intermediate checkpoints of the Evolving Agent collected during the phase, and (ii) candidate policies produced under the exploration and guidance from the Fine-Tuning Strategist.
 Thus, $\mathcal{C}_k = \{\pi^{(1)}_k,\ldots,\pi^{(M)}_k\}$, and $\mathcal{C}_k$ always includes the phase-final policy $\pi_{\theta,k+1}$.
 With this candidate set, we define the practical reference-improvement operator as

 where $\widehat{\mathcal{S}}_k$ and $\widehat{\mathrm{KL}}_k$ are computed using the phase-$k$ gate subset.
-Here, $\beta_{ref} > 0$ is a reference-gating trade-off coefficient that controls how strongly the inspector penalizes reference drift during selection.
+Here, $\beta_{\mathrm{ref}} > 0$ is a reference-gating trade-off coefficient that controls how strongly the inspector penalizes reference drift during selection.

-\paragraph{Reference update with conservative acceptance.} At phase $k$, the research agent proposes the candidate reference $\pi^{kl}_{k}$ via Eq. ~\eqref{eq:practical-kl-operator}.
-Then the Policy Inspector applies a gating rule using (i) a score improvement $\Delta \widehat{\mathcal{S}}_k$ and (ii) a KL trust-region measured by the trajectory-conditioned token-level KL estimator $\widehat{\mathrm{KL}}_k$ on the phase-$k$ gate subset $G_k$.
+\paragraph{Reference update with conservative acceptance.} At phase $k$, the Evolving Agent proposes the candidate reference $\pi^{kl}_{k}$ via Eq. ~\eqref{eq:practical-kl-operator}.
+Then the Policy Inspector applies a gating rule using (i) a score improvement $\Delta \widehat{\mathcal{S}}_k$ and (ii) a proxy-KL gate measured by the trajectory-conditioned token-level KL estimator $\widehat{\mathrm{KL}}_k$ on the phase-$k$ gate subset $G_k$.
 The system accepts a reference promotion if

 where $\epsilon_s\geq 0$ is a small tolerance that prevents noise-driven promotions and $\delta_H$ prevents aggressive shifts.
 If Eq. ~\eqref{eq:trust-region} holds, the inspector updates the reference for the next phase, $\pi_{\mathrm{ref},k+1} \leftarrow \pi^{kl}_{k}$; otherwise, it maintains $\pi_{\mathrm{ref},k+1} \leftarrow \pi_{\mathrm{ref},k}$.
 This accept/reject rule is a conservative realization of the ideal KL-regularized progression in Eq. ~\eqref{eq:kl-regularization}, made operational by restricting to $\mathcal{C}_k$ in Eq. ~\eqref{eq:practical-kl-operator} and using the $\widehat{KL}_k$.